-Any future works that reconfigure or create new sites will need to comply with the applicable provisions of the LG Regs 2005, most notably new/reconfigured short-term sites must be within 100m of existing amenities block.
+Any future works that reconfigure or create new sites will need to comply with the applicable provisions of the LG

-- The safari tents contain amenities and therefore do not need to be within 100 metres of the amenities block as per Clause 111 of the LG Regs 2005. - Drinking water catchment overlay any future proposed work will need to comply with Clause 7.8 of the PSLEP
+- Regs 2021, most notably new/reconfigured short-term sites must be within 100m of existing amenities block. - The safari tents contain amenities and therefore do not need to be within 100 metres of the amenities block as per Clause 111 of the LG Regs 2021. - Drinking water catchment overlay any future proposed work will need to comply with Clause 7.8 of the PSLEP

-As this area has recently been developed, little opportunity or need exists for future development in this precinct
+This precinct is fit for purpose with little opportunity or need for future development in this precinct.

-Continue to offer this precinct as premium tented accommodation
+Continue to offer this precinct as premium tented accommodation.